 Students in Burkina-Faso are required to pass a national exit exam in order to transition from primary school to middle school, from middle school to high school.
-Last year only 56% of students passed the entrance exam to middle school in Zigla.
+Last year only 56% of students passed the entrance exam to 7th grade from 6th grade to middle school in Zigla.

-Botiminto intends to hire teachers to mentor and tutor sixth graders in order to increase the success rate and thus decrease the drop out rate.
-The teachers will hold tutoting boot camps after-school (afternoons and evenings) and on weekends one month before the national exams.
-The Organization also intends to organize a "buddy system" between lowerclassmen and upperclassmen (big brother/big sister).
+Botiminto contracts teachers to mentor and tutor sixth graders in order to increase the success rate on 6th grade exit exams and thus decrease the drop out rate.
+Teachers hold tutoting boot camps after-school (afternoons and evenings) and on weekends one month before the national exams.
+The Organization intends to organize a "buddy system" between lowerclassmen and upperclassmen to create accountability and create a support network for students (big brother/big sister).
 The upperclassmen present an invaluable academic resource to the younger students, many of whose parents and siblings did not attend school.
-In preparation for the CEP (the exit exam from primary school), the first bootcamp will launch in May 2017.
+In preparation for the CEP (the exit exam from primary school), the first bootcamp launched in May 2017.